Be a Fair Champion!

 Know Before You Go

-Montana’s Best Homegrown, the 2020 NW Montana Fair & Rodeo, is to take place as scheduled August 19-23rd in Kalispell.
-Visitors and participants will notice modifications to protect public health.
+Montana’s Best Traditions, the 2021 NW Montana Fair & Rodeo, is scheduled to take place August 18-22nd at the Flathead County Fairgrounds in Kalispell.
+Visitors and participants will be asked to respect current modifications and standards to protect public health.

 Visitors and participants will notice modifications to protect public health.

-- Distancing guidelines – you will see line markers, seat spacers, entry and exit directions, flow patterns, and staggered entrance and exiting in the grandstands and events.
-We will ask every attendee to follow these indicators for the safety of all fair goers.
+- Distancing guidelines – you will see line markers, entry and exit directions, flow patterns, and staggered entrance and exiting in typically congested areas of the grounds.
+We ask our guests to follow these indicators and any staff directions provided for the safety of all participants.

-- Stay Home – If anyone is feeling sick, have a fever, possible symptoms, or potential recent COVID contact we ask that you please don’t come to the Fair this year.
+- Stay Home – If you are feeling sick, have a fever, possible symptoms, or had a potential recent COVID contact, we ask that you please refrain from coming to the fair.
 We will see you next year.

-The NW Montana Fair & Rodeo continues to work closely on public health issues with a variety of local and national public health agencies, including Flathead City/County Health, Montana Directives, CDC and WHO guidelines.
-Fair staff and officials will continue to collaborate with these expert partners, watch for any new developments around COVID-19 that would impact the fair operation, and make modifications accordingly.
+The NW Montana Fair & Rodeo continues to work closely on public health issues with a variety of local and national public health agencies, including Flathead City/County Health, Montana Directives, and the CDC.
+Fair staff and officials will continue to collaborate with these expert partners, watch for any new developments that would impact the fair operation, and make modifications accordingly.

-We ask that all who come become a Fair Champion by abiding by these necessary modifications for the enjoyment and protection of all who attend and our entire Flathead community.
+We ask that all who attend and become a Fair Champion by abiding by these necessary modifications for the enjoyment and protection of all who attend and for the protection of the entire Flathead community.

 Respect the plan and your neighbors.
-The only way we can do this is with your help and cooperation.
-IT IS important to all of us that the fair is safe, so give some extra space, a smile and wave.
+The only way we can get through this is with your help and cooperation.
+It is important to all of us that the fair is safe, so give some extra space, a smile and wave.